JPTomorrow/cpp_sanity_template/README.md

 ## Building (WIP)

 ### With VSCode

 - Have the cmake extension build the project files in the /bin directory
 - Run the "cmake build debug" task to generate the binaries from the project files
 - If you hit F5, it will rebuild the binnaries with the "cmake build debug" and then launch the vscode debugger for easy debug env.

-### With just CMake
+### With CMake (IDE agnostic)

 This "should" generate the same file structure in bin/ as the vscode extension.
 ``` bash
 cmake -DCMAKE_EXPORT_COMPILE_COMMANDS:BOOL=TRUE --no-warn-unused-cli -SC:/<PATH_TO_PROJECT>/template_cpp -Bc:/<PATH_TO_PROJECT>/template_cpp/bin
 ```
+## Testing (WIP)

+The project uses Google Testing library (GTest) right now.
+Perhaps more will be added in the future.
+It builds a test binary with cmake that outputs to the same directory in bin/ as the main executable.

+- Unit tests can be ran after a cmake build using the ```ctest``` command

 ## TODO
-- add testing libraries and frameworks
-- abstract away an SDL engine for fun that can be removed by the user?
+- abstract away an SDL engine in the engine/ directory for a fun example that can be removed by the user?